lukaselmer/renuo-cms-doc/design_decisions.md

 In an ideal world there would be a simple WYSIWYG editor which is stable and produces markdown output.
 However, after long discussions, we decided to use a WYSIWYG editor - namely CKEDITOR.
 We use the [Advanced Content Filter](http://sdk.ckeditor.com/samples/acf.html) to filter out invalid HTML tags.
 We are very strict on which tags can be used, and the goal is that we can switch between WYSIWYG editors freely.

+## Data-Upload

+For features like uploading images and use them on the web page, an upload service is needed.
+We decided to make use of the [Renuo-Upload](https://renuo.gitbooks.io/renuo-upload-doc/content/index.html) which is a service that we developed before.

 ## Conclusion

 For all these reason, we use a JavaScript script which loads the CMS.
 This script is hosted on a CDN and will be updated without updating the application itself.
 The data is stored on a central CMS API server (implemented using Rails API).
 Furthermore, a CDN is used to deliver content, but not to edit content.